Historical Timeline of Karmanos Cancer Institute

 1960

-• Wayne State University’s School of Medicine researchers studying air pollution become the first to artificially produce lung cancer.
+• Wayne State University’s School of Medicine researchers study air pollution, becoming the first to produce lung cancer artificially.

-• That same year it announces plans for a new campus in what will become The Detroit Medical Center.
+• That same year, it announced plans for a new campus in what will become The Detroit Medical Center.

 1962

 • Vainutis Vaitkevicius, M.D.
-(Dr. Vee) is appointed clinical director of the Detroit Institute for Cancer Research and establishes the Milton A. Darling Memorial Clinical Cancer Research Center, a clinical facility which accommodates up to 18 inpatients, a small outpatient clinic, and a small laboratory for clinical studies.
+(Dr. Vee), was appointed clinical director of the Detroit Institute for Cancer Research.
+He established the Milton A. Darling Memorial Clinical Cancer Research Center, which included a clinical facility with space for 18 inpatients, an outpatient clinic, and a laboratory for clinical studies.

 1964

-• Azidothymidine (AZT) is synthesized in Michigan Cancer Foundation’s chemistry lab by Jerome Horwitz, Ph.D.
-Designed as an anticancer drug.
+• Azidothymidine (AZT), designed as an anticancer drug, was synthesized in Michigan Cancer Foundation’s chemistry lab by Jerome Horwitz, Ph.D.

-• AZT will later become the first drug approved by the U.S. Food and Drug Administration for the treatment of AIDS.
+• ATZ later became the first drug approved by the U.S. Food and Drug Administration for the treatment of AIDS.

 1966

-• The Detroit Institute for Cancer Research, Yates Cancer Detection Clinic and Michigan Cancer Registry merge with the Michigan Cancer Foundation to form one corporation with coordinated program objectives.
-Dr. Brennan is named president and medical director.
-Dr. William Simpson is appointed executive vice president.
+• The Detroit Institute for Cancer Research, Yates Cancer Detection Clinic, and Michigan Cancer Registry merged to form the Michigan Cancer Foundation, a corporation with coordinated program objectives.
+Michael J. Brennan, M.D., was named president and medical director.
+Dr. William Simpson was appointed executive vice president.

-• Wayne State University’s School of Medicine establishes a new Division of Conjoint Services and Curricula in Oncology, responsible for coordinating clinical cancer teaching activities.
-Dr. Vaitkevicius is named director.
+• Wayne State University’s School of Medicine established a new Division of Conjoint Services and Curricula in Oncology, responsible for coordinating clinical cancer teaching activities.
+Vainutis Vaitkevicius, M.D., was named director.

 1967

-• Institute chemist Dr. Jerome Horwitz creates dideoxycytidine (ddC).
-In 25 years it will become a second cancer drug approved for AIDS patients.
+• Institute chemist Jerome P. Horwitz, Ph.D., creates dideoxycytidine (ddC).
+In 25 years it became a second cancer drug approved for AIDS patients.

 1969

-• With the cooperation of 70 area hospitals and 8,000 physicians, Michigan Cancer Foundation’s cancer registry begins recording every incidence of cancer in southeastern Michigan.
-Today, with vital statistics on more than 400,000 cancer patients, it is one of the nation’s largest population-based cancer registries.
+• With the cooperation of 70 area hospitals and 8,000 physicians, Michigan Cancer Foundation’s cancer registry began recording every cancer incidence in southeast Michigan.
+Today, with vital statistics on more than 400,000 cancer patients, becoming one of the nation’s largest population-based cancer registries.

 1971